-In instances involving Category Two and Category Three violations, formal action must be In these instances. the complainant (instructor, appropriate supervisor/administrator, or university official) is required to complete the "Conduct Infraction Form" available in Appendix A of this handbook.
+In instances involving Category Two and Category Three violations, formal action must be taken.
+In these instances, the complainant (instructor, appropriate supervisor/administrator, or university official) is required to complete the "Conduct Infraction Form" available in Appendix A of this handbook.
 The complainant will then forward the completed Conduct Infraction Form to the appropriate program director and program committee (see section below for more information on program committees).
 The program committee will inform the student of the 'Conduct Infraction Form' and provide student with a copy of the Conduct Infraction Form within 72 hours of receipt.
 The student has 48 hours to respond on the Conduct Infraction Form and return it to the committee.
 The program committee will convene to review the Conduct Infraction Form within 7 days of receiving student's response.
 The program committee may: meet with the complainant, meet with the student, meet with the student and complainant simultaneously, or render a recommendation without any party meetings.
 Additionally, the program committee will have access to the pertinent student's file containing any previous violations and should consider previous violations when rendering a sanction and/or recommendation.
 The program committee may sanction the student within the parameters of the category sanctions listed above.
-The program committee must document the recommended sanction on the "Conduct Infraction Form" and send the completed form to the Assistant/Associate Dean of Students and the Program Director.
-The Assistant/Associate Dean of Students together with the Program Director will review the committee's recommendation and the final sanction will be enforced by the respective Program Director.
+The program committee must document the recommended sanction on the "Conduct Infraction Form" and send the completed form to the Office of the Dean and the Program Director.
+The Office of the Dean together with the Program Director will review the committee's recommendation and the final sanction will be enforced by the respective Program Director.
 All formal sanctions passed to the Program Director for enforcement are deemed final.
-The completed infraction form will be placed into the student's file by the Assistant/Associate Dean of Students.
-Additionally, any sanction involving a Category Three violation in which suspension or dismissal from a program is recommended will also be referred to the VP of Student Services for a determination as to whether suspension or dismissal from the University is also warranted.
+The completed infraction form will be placed into the student's file located in the Dean's suite.
+Additionally, any sanction involving a Category Three violation in which suspension or dismissal from a program is recommended will also be referred to the VP of Academic Affairs for a determination as to whether suspension or dismissal from the University is also warranted.